Transport in Swindon: Roundabouts

 The town is famous for its roundabouts, to the extent of selling yearly calendars featuring a different roundabout for each month.
-The most notable roundabout is the Magic Roundabout that lies at the junction of Drove Road, Queens Drive and Fleming Way near to the County Ground.
+The most notable roundabout is the Magic Roundabout that lies at the junction of Drove Road, Queens Drive and Fleming Way near the County Ground.

 The official name of this roundabout used to be County Islands, although hardly anyone other than officials called it by this name.
 The official name was changed in the late 1990s to match its popular name.
 It is the subject of a pop song by local band XTC.
-Locals often refer to it by the colloquial name of "The Tragic Roundabout" due to the many motor-accidents that occur on it, usually caused by drivers not familiar with its operation.
-Accidents frequently occur on matchdays for Swindon Town F.C. and at weekends, where the increased traffic at these periods can be a contributory factor in causing them.
+Locals often refer to it by the colloquial name "The Tragic Roundabout" due to the many motor accidents that occur on it, usually caused by drivers not familiar with its operation.
+Accidents frequently occur on matchdays for Swindon Town F.C. and at weekends, where the increased traffic during these periods can be a contributory factor in causing them.